 And now we run the update:

-$ carthage update *** Fetching Alamofire *** Checking out Alamofire at "4.7.3" *** xcodebuild output can be found in /var/folders/zv/10lxs76s7sq28fjhjfslcj_00000gn/T/carthage-xcodebuild.Gxkmfn.log *** Building scheme "Alamofire macOS" in Alamofire.xcworkspace *** Building scheme "Alamofire watchOS" in Alamofire.xcworkspace *** Building scheme "Alamofire iOS" in Alamofire.xcworkspace *** Building scheme "Alamofire tvOS" in Alamofire.xcworkspace
+1$ carthage update2*** Fetching Alamofire3*** Checking out Alamofire at "4.7.3"4*** xcodebuild output can be found in /var/folders/zv/10lxs76s7sq28fjhjfslcj_00000gn/T/carthage-xcodebuild.Gxkmfn.log5*** Building scheme "Alamofire macOS" in Alamofire.xcworkspace6*** Building scheme "Alamofire watchOS" in Alamofire.xcworkspace7*** Building scheme "Alamofire iOS" in Alamofire.xcworkspace8*** Building scheme "Alamofire tvOS" in Alamofire.xcworkspace9

 As you can see here Carthage is building three different schemas (one per platform) but as my app is only for iOS, I’m losing a ton of time.
 The first optimization is to tell Carthage to just update for the platforms I’m using: